 Students, university members, schools or any educational institutions and libraries, get a € 30 Euro discount and buy the book at € 69 Euro.
 Requirement: either your billing or your shipping address must be your organization.
 Create an account (menu My Account), then, write us, we will e-mail the discount code.

 If you already own previous editions, in addition to the numerous updates, this 5th edition adds two new chapters: Ferro-sialate Geopolymers and How to quantify and develop geopolymer formulas.
-This last new chapter details how to select raw materials, how to calculate a formula, and a description of the process method for optimal results, all in a very pragmatic way.
+This last new chapter justifies alone the purchase of this edition.
+It details how to select raw materials, how to calculate a formula, and a description of the process method for optimal results, all in a very pragmatic way.